 Sugar and your health

 Aside from being sodium free, gluten free, cholesterol free and fat free sugar does not have much nutrients to offer.
 However, too much added sugar in your diet can increase your consumption of calories and that can lead yo other negative health factors.
-Fortunately a hot sauce will usually have minimal amounts unless your sauce is thickened with large amounts.
+Fortunately, a hot sauce will usually have minimal amounts unless your sauce is thickened with large quantities.

 Natural sugar is OK